d451gon/kitti_dogma_dataset/README.md

 ### Occupancy Grid contents
 For each dataset sample, we provide two npy files:
-- state_grid.npy: for each cell, it constains a discrete probability distribution over its state.
+- state_grid.npy: for each cell, it constains a discrete probability distribution over its occupancy state.
 It has four channels:
   - channel 0: static occupancy
   - channel 1: dynamic occupancy
   - channel 2: free occupancy